 Kalpana Chawla: UTA Graduate and Astronaut

-On this day (02-01-2003) in Arlington’s history, UTA graduate and astronaut Kalpana Chawla tragically died in the Space Shuttle Columbia disaster.
+February 1, 2003—On this day in Arlington’s history, UTA alumna and astronaut Kalpana Chawla tragically died in the Space Shuttle Columbia disaster.
+At the time of her death, Dr. Chawla had logged over 30 days in space.

 Kalpana Chawla

-Kalpana Chawla was born in Karnal, India, on March 17, 1962.
-She moved to the U.S. in 1982 and graduated from UTA in 1984 with a master of science degree in aerospace engineering.
-She then earned a doctorate in aerospace engineering from the University of Colorado in 1988.
+Born in Karnal, India, in 1962, Chawla moved to the U.S. in 1982.
+She graduated from UTA in 1984 with a master’s degree in aerospace engineering, later earning her doctorate from the University of Colorado.

 Kalpana Chawla | Photo Credit: NASA